 All data can be viewed in the Notes & Images page, which can be opened from the Side Panel.
-If the Pro features have been purchased, data can be filtered and displayed on a stereonet.
+Data can be filtered and displayed on a stereonet.
 Data can also be viewed on the Map.

 Refer to the Notes & Images section for more detailed information.